John Ashley (bandit): Formation of the Ashley Gang

 On June 2, 1915, Bob Ashley attempted to break his brother John out of jail.
 Entering the jailer's house, Bob Ashley shot Deputy Sheriff Wilber W. Hendrickson at point-blank range and left with his jail keys.
 He then ran from the house to the garage where gang members had left him a getaway car.
 When he found he was unable to drive the particular car left for him, he attempted to force several men at gunpoint to drive the car for him.
 Each of the men claimed to not know how to drive the car either so Bob Ashley jumped on the running board of a passing truck and forced the driver, T.H.
 Duckett, to take him out of town.
 A deputy, officer J.R.
 Riblet, spotted Ashley and gave chase.
 When the truck suddenly stalled in the middle of the street, a shootout occurred resulting in the deaths of both Bob Ashley and Riblet.
 Angered by Bob's killing spree, several thousand Miami residents threatened the jailhouse and talked of lynching John Ashley in his cell.
 It was only after police paraded the body of Bob Ashley through the streets that the mob dispersed.

 Kid Lowe, possibly out of guilt for shooting John Ashley, sent a note to Dade County sheriff Dan Hardie demanding the release of Ashley:

-However, no attack from the Ashley Gang came forth and the town proceeded with the prosecution.
+However, no attack from the Ashley Gang came and the town proceeded with the prosecution.
 On November 23, 1916, John Ashley pleaded guilty to robbery and was sentenced to 17 years in the state penitentiary at Raiford.

 Ashley and the Queen of the Everglades

 Prior to his arrest, Ashley began a relationship with Laura Upthegrove.
 Upthegrove acted primarily as the gang's lookout.
 Whenever she heard authorities were nearing one of Ashley's hideouts, she would drive her car through secret backwoods trails, often without headlights if at night, to warn fellow gang members.
 Laura also cased banks and served as a getaway driver.
-While they were together, she became known as "Queen of the Everglades" and she took a central role in the gang while Ashley was incarcerated.
+While they were together, she became known as the "Queen of the Everglades", and took a central role in the gang while Ashley was incarcerated.